afcarl/ecss-interpolation-scripts/README.md

 ### Extract displacements

-Displacements are extracted by the script `extract_U_meso.py` and is executed with `run_extract_U_meso.sh`
+Displacements are extracted by the script `extract_U_meso.py` executed with `run_extract_U_meso.sh`

 Procedure:

 * Run `run_extract_U_meso.sh *.odb` to extract the displacements from all the models
 * The displacements for each `.odb` will be saved as `_U.rpt`, for example `NewMeso_May8_2016_left_section_1.odb` -> `NewMeso_May8_2016_left_section_1_U.rpt`

-## Third Step: Interpolate Meso displacements to Micro Models, add material properties, run Abaqus jobs, extract displacements, write summary Excel document
+## Third Step: Interpolate Meso displacements to Micro Models, add material properties, run Abaqus jobs, extract displacements, write summary Excel document for S

 Everything in this section is in the `micro` folder